semrush/intergalactic/website/docs/patterns/form/form.md

 - It is not user-friendly to use only placeholders for inputs.
 When completed, such form becomes poorly readable.
 - Do not put a specific value as a placeholder.
 The user may think that the input has already been filled.

-You can skip the placeholder only if the input’s purpose is obvious.
+You can omit the placeholder only if the input’s purpose is obvious.

 To format values that the user enters use [InputMask](/components/input-mask/).